tun31nn/helm-concourse-gcp/README.md

           path: app-image/digest
 ```

+#### Example pipeline includes publishing the docker image to gogole container registry and dockerhub.

-### For some reason I found it works with linkyard/concourse-helm-resource:2.6.2 but not with the latest version.
+#### For some reason I found it works with linkyard/concourse-helm-resource:2.6.2 but not with the latest version.